braph-software/BRAPH-2/tutorials/developers/dev_nn_datapoint/readme.md

 >
 > ⑤ generates random rewiring probability settings for each subject.
 >
-> ⑥utilizes the provided degree and rewiring probability settings to generate corresponding Watts-Strogatz model graphs using the function `WattsStrogatz` ⑩.
+> ⑥ utilizes the provided degree and rewiring probability settings to generate corresponding Watts-Strogatz model graphs using the function `WattsStrogatz` ⑩.
 >
 > ⑦ exports the adjacency matrix of the graph to an Excel file.
 >